Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 As the COVID pandemic began to spread across the world, we focused on avoiding the virus and surviving the infection.
 However, we quickly learned that the initial infection is only part of the COVID concerns that we face.
-For 10-30 percent of COVID patients, recovery is often short-lived, if ever achieved.
+For 10-30 percent of COVID patients, acute infection recovery is often short-lived, if ever achieved.
 Many people continue to experience COVID symptoms well past the typical 4-week mark.
 Others develop new symptoms weeks to months later.
 Known as Long COVID, this new condition causes a variety of different symptoms and concerns, including chest pain and pressure.

 Disclaimer: New symptoms of chest pain and pressure should be evaluated by a medical professional immediately to rule out potential life-threatening conditions, such as a heart attack or pulmonary embolism.
 While chest pain and pressure are symptoms experienced by those with Long COVID, you must first rule out any life-threatening conditions.

 In addition to the respiratory system, the SARS-CoV-2 virus also infects the heart and the blood vessels within the body.
 Three main heart complications seen with acute COVID include myocarditis, pericarditis, and heart arrhythmias.
 Myocarditis is the inflammation of the heart muscle while pericarditis is the inflammation of the outer heart lining.
 Heart arrhythmias can include tachycardia (high heart rate) or bradycardia (slow heart rate).
 All these conditions can contribute to chest pain and pressure.
 If left untreated and monitored, they can contribute to more serious concerns.

 Studies find that heart damage is very common with acute COVID but even occurs in those with mild infection.
 An early cardiology study shows that 78% of recovered patients show heart abnormalities 2-3 months after acute infection recovery.
 The American Heart Association recommends you see a physician if you experience any of the following new symptoms during recovery: